ckeditor/ckeditor5/docs/features/feature-digest.md

 		</tr>
 		<tr id="to-do-lists" class="background-blue subfeature">
 			<td>
-				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/lists/todo-lists.html">To-do lists</a>
+				{@link features/to-do-lists To-do lists}
 			</td>
 			<td>
 				The to-do list feature lets you create a list of interactive checkboxes with labels.
-It supports all features of
-				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/lists/lists.html">bulleted and numbered
-					lists</a>, so you can nest a to-do list together with any combination of other lists.
+It supports all features of {@link features/lists bulleted and numbered lists}, so you can nest a to-do list together with any combination of other lists.
 			</td>
 		</tr>
 		<tr id="unordered-lists" class="background-blue subfeature">
 			<td>
-				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/lists/lists.html">Unordered lists</a>
+				{@link features/lists Unordered lists}
 			</td>
 			<td>
 				The list feature lets you create unordered (bulleted) lists.
 The unique